 This took place in January 2002 when the Circuit Quarterly Meeting officially recognised the new Waterfall Society.
 Ernie Nightingale was appointed to lead the new Society and the first Society Stewards were elected.

-Discussion began in June 2002 about buying property to build our own church and the Valley Drive site was identified in August 2002.
-Sufficient money was donated to enable the Society to buy in Valley Drive for R200 000 in December 2002.
-Thereafter donations to the Building Fund continued to be made on a regular basis.
+Discussion began in June 2002 about buying property to build our own church and the 1 Valley Drive site was identified in August 2002.
+Sufficient money was donated to enable the Society to buy the property for R200 000 in December 2002.
+Thereafter, donations to the Building Fund continued to be made on a regular basis.

 The property was registered in the name of the MCSA on 12th February 2003.
-Then began the lengthy process of getting the land rezoned from “residential usage” to “worship usage” and getting the Title Deeds amended.
+Then began the lengthy process of having the land rezoned from “residential usage” to “worship usage” and having the Title Deeds amended.
 After numerous delays and meetings these matters were finalised in February 2007 – almost 4 years after taking ownership of the property.

 Regular work parties were held to establish and beautify the grounds.
-Hours of time was given by church members of the community to painting and to various tasks in preparation of the Thanksgiving Service which was held in the church on 28th November 2010.
+Hours of time was given by church members for painting and for various tasks in preparation of the Thanksgiving Service which was held in the church on 28th November 2010.